Although alcohol use does not directly cause ulcers to develop, it can potentially worsen ulcer symptoms and lead to other health risks.

 Alcohol and Ulcers

-While ulcers are not normally caused by alcohol use, heavy alcohol use can irritate the lining of the stomach and increase the risk that stomach ulcers will develop.
+While ulcers are not normally caused by alcohol use, heavy alcohol use can irritate the lining of the stomach6 and increase the risk that stomach ulcers will develop.
 There are some medical researchers who believe that light or moderate drinking may not increase this risk.
-Further, some believe light or moderate drinking may even provide a small benefit in reducing the risk of ulcers.
+Further, some believe light or moderate drinking may even provide a small benefit7 in reducing the risk of ulcers.

 Can Alcohol Cause Stomach Ulcers?